LDCVia/ldcvia-apidocs/source/index.md

 # Authentication

-> To authorize, always pass the 'apikey' HTTP header:
+> To authorize, you always pass the 'apikey' HTTP header:

 ```java
 package com.ldcvia.rest;